 Hexblades’ focus on damage output makes for a strong aggressive subclass option.
 Whether you’re hacking, slashing, or blasting your enemies to bits, you’ve got plenty of hard-hitting options to help you.

-Hexblade Warlock Abilities in D&D 5e
+Hexblade Warlock Features in D&D 5e

 Now that we’ve gone over what the Hexblade is and their role in the party, let’s get into the nuts and bolts of this subclass.